The West's historic drought in 3 maps - KESQ

 The West experienced extremely low rain and snowfall over the past year, compounded by drastically high temperatures.
 Less rain and increasing heat waves have led directly to drought conditions and water shortages.

 The Southwest monsoon, which began in mid-July, is expected to lead to some relief in that region.
-The Drought Monitor reports recent rain “has resulted in drastic improvements in recent weeks” in New Mexico.
+Still, the Drought Monitor reports recent rain “provided limited drought relief.”
 In some cases, the agency reports, “moisture has seeped several feet into the soils.”

 As climate change accelerates and winter temperatures increase, snowfall will decrease.
 High-elevation snowpack serves as a natural reservoir that eases drought, storing water through the winter months and slowly releasing it through the spring melting season.